 Understanding Dental Crowns

 When a tooth suffers this level of damage, the tooth is numbed and prepared.
-Preparation involves reshaping the tooth to the proper height and shape so as to receive and support the crown that slips over and fits onto the tooth like two jigsaw puzzle pieces fitting together or a hand sliding into a custom made glove.
-Traditionally and unfortunately in 95% of offices, the next step is take a mold/impression of the prepped tooth to send off to the lab and then make a temporary crown that the patient wears for 2-4 weeks until the permanent crown comes back from the lab.
+Preparation involves reshaping the tooth to the proper height and shape so as to receive and support the crown that slips over and fits onto the tooth like two jigsaw puzzle pieces fitting together or a hand sliding into a custom-made glove.
+Traditionally and unfortunately in 95% of offices, the next step is to take a mold/impression of the prepped tooth to send off to the lab and then make a temporary crown that the patient wears for 2-4 weeks until the permanent crown comes back from the lab.

 Crowns can be made of several different materials.
 There is a wide range of monolithic (one layer) materials and layered materials that the dentist can choose from depending on the situation.
 Unfortunately, most dentists do not have a full understanding of the various materials' properties and therefore, they are "one trick ponies" that use the same material all the time in every situation no matter what and the results show.
 They cannot create exact esthetic matches and/or they experience functional failures from the wrong material being chosen for a complex bite situation.
 Also, the fact that the prepped tooth has been sitting for 2-4 weeks has allowed the precious collagen fibers of the tooth to dry out and they are now less receptive to the bonding agent that is used to bond the crown to the tooth.